KDRS-SA/search-and-view-docs/docs/custom-view/debug.md

 $ docker attach kdrs_innsyn_app
 {% endhighlight %}

+## Debugging with byebug
+When the "<% byebug %>" statement in your code is reached, the site will stop running, and you will have access to some commands:
+- `c` or `continue` - continue running the program until the next time a "byebug" statement is reached.
+- `n` or `next` - run the next line of code
+- `p` or `puts` - print a variable.
+E.g. `p @docs`

 ## Quit the container
 You need to press this key combination to exit the container, if not it will stop.
 {% highlight bash %}